thecreatorzx/product-checker/readme.md

 - In MongoDB Compass connect to localhost:27017(present by default).

+- Go to the server branch by typing "git checkout server" on the terminal of root directory.(if it shows error then type whatever the terminal advices.)

 - Go to client directory in terminal and run "npm start/yarn start" to start the Frontend react app on localhost:3000.

 - Got to server directory in terminal and run "npm run dev" to start the backend with nodemon(installed as a dependency) running on localhost:5000.